ovh/docs/pages/web/web-paas/languages-php/guide.en-us.md

 ![image](images/opigno.png)

-<p>This template builds the Opigno Drupal 8 distribution using the [Drupal Composer project](https://github.com/drupal-composer/drupal-project) for better flexibility.
-It also includes configuration to use Redis for caching, although that must be enabled post-install in `.platform.app.yaml`.</p>
+This template builds the Opigno Drupal 8 distribution using the [Drupal Composer project](https://github.com/drupal-composer/drupal-project) for better flexibility.
+It also includes configuration to use Redis for caching, although that must be enabled post-install in `.platform.app.yaml`.

-<p>Opigno is a Learning Management system built as a Drupal distribution.</p>
+Opigno is a Learning Management system built as a Drupal distribution.

 #### Features
 - PHP 7.3<br />